Mediterranean Zucchini Noodles Salad

 • TOTAL

-Make this guilt-free zucchini noodles salad in 20 minutes!
-The yogurt-based dressing has just the right amount of kick from garlic, feta cheese, lemon and Sriracha hot sauce.
-The salad is perfect to eat straight away or made in advance.
+You can make this Greek-inspired zucchini noodles salad in 20 minutes!
+The yogurt-based dressing has just the right amount of kick from garlic, feta cheese, lemon, and Sriracha hot sauce.
+The salad is perfect to eat immediately or make up to 2 days in advance.

 You Will Need